-The Return of the Force explores the significant influence the Star Wars movies have had on contemporary Native artists through an innovative collection of work that addresses themes such as resistance, place, belonging, and Indigenous knowledge.
-The exhibition will run through September 2024 and include a suite of programming throughout the year.
+The Return of the Force explored the significant influence of the Star Wars films on contemporary Native artists through an innovative collection of works addressing themes of resistance, place, belonging, and Indigenous knowledge.

 The Return of the Force was made possible through generous grants from the City of Durango Lodgers’ Tax Arts and Culture Fund and the La Plata Electric Association Round Up Foundation.